 Pendulum Physics

-Pendulum physics describes the oscillation of an object swinging back and forth, due to gravity.
-The figure below shows a general pendulum, in which an arbitrary rigid body is swinging back and forth in a plane, about a pivot P.
+To analyze the physics of a pendulum, consider the figure below which shows an arbitrary rigid body swinging back and forth in a plane, about a pivot P. This swinging is due to the force of gravity.

 In analyzing pendulum physics a common simplification is to assume no friction at the pivot P. Using this assumption we can apply the principal of conservation of energy for the pendulum.
 This principal states that the sum of the gravitational potential and kinetic energy of the pendulum remains constant over time.
 In other words,